ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

     until after 2023. {{site.data.keyword.keymanagementserviceshort}} uses
     the Kyber algorithm, which is one of the third round candidates under evaluation.
-    If NIST's research reveals that the Kyber algorithm is not quantum safe, the key exchange mechanism key is still supported by the AES algorithm.
+    If NIST's research reveals that the Kyber algorithm is not quantum safe, the key exchange mechanism key is still supported by the ECC algorithm.

 - **Performance results may vary from traditional key algorithms.**
   The bandwidth requirements of the quantum safe algorithms vary from classic